 Grow Corkscrew Albuca ‘Frizzle Sizzle’ just like you would any other succulent, and they can make great houseplants in a bright spot.

 Hailing from South Africa, this amazing plant is actually a bulb.
 Left in the soil they will gradually multiply to form a clump.
 Unlike most Albuca, that have a lot of variation of the spiral leaf formation, ‘Frizzle Sizzle’ is more consistent and reliable.
 The tightest spirals form with plenty of light.
+It was discovered in the Netherlands in 2012 and has twice the chromosome count of most plants.

 Why do the leaves of Albuca spiral?
 Well, it is a clever trick of nature to help the plant survive the hot and dry conditions it is endemic to.
 The changing and narrow surface transpires less.